saurrabh1/antigravity-wispr-flow/README.md

-# antigravity-wispr-flow
-Speech to text application built with Antigravity

 # Wispr Flow Clone (Local & Free)

 This is a local macOS application that mimics the functionality of Wispr Flow.
 It allows you to dictate text into any application using a global hotkey (default: `Right Control`).